BIAPT/Scripts/AEC and wPLI comparison/README.md

 - [TODO: define AEC]
 - [TODO: define wPLI]

+## Data used
+The data used in this experiment can be found in the server.
+Here is the data points repartition across classes:
+- Baseline = 495
+- Induction = 519
+- Unconscious = 522
+- Pre-ROC = 519
+- Recovery = 483

 ## How it works?
 There are two main scripts that need to be run in order:
 - preprocessing.m, which is a MATLAB script to preprocess the data in order to re-organize the already computed source localized AEC and wPLI and to calculate normalized features set.
 At the end of the program the data will be located in the /data folder.
 There will be a X.mat matrix which corresponds to the feature set for every data point, a Y.mat matrix which corresponds to the label of each of these data point and a I.mat matrix which corresponds to the the identity of the participants.